MycroftAI/mimic1-documentation/03.get-involved/docs.md

 #### The Code

 There are many ways to get involved in the Mimic project, you can check our [code repository on GitHub](https://github.com/MycroftAI/mimic) to contribute to the project itself, fork the project, and create pull requests.
+Continue to learn more about guidelines when contributing.

 #### Voices